What is Anxiety?

 Often, it is the case that anxiety precedes an eating disorder.
 In struggling with severe anxiety, for instance, being able to control the aspect of one’s life, such as food, weight, and exercise, indirectly gives the suffer a false sense of control, which can temporarily relieve symptoms experienced due to anxiety.
 Now the man or woman has a dual diagnosis of an eating disorder and anxiety.
 These learned behaviors however, can inadvertently lead to the development of an eating disorder, such as anorexia nervosa or bulimia nervosa.

-Treatment of Anxiety and Eating Disorders
+Treatment of Eating Disorders and Anxiety

 For these reasons, it is crucial that anxiety is treated in conjunction with treatment of an eating disorder; particularly as the two are closely related and common issues are addressed to heal from the underlying factors associated with both disorders.
 Comprehensive treatment considerations for an individual suffering from both anxiety and an eating disorder are cognitive-behavioral therapy (CBT), psychotherapy, support groups, and some medications that can be helpful in managing anxiety and separating feelings from food.
-Learning healthier coping mechanisms for managing anxiety are also the focus of treatment.
+Learning healthier coping mechanisms for managing anxiety are also the focus of Eating Disorders and Anxiety treatment.

-Articles on Anxiety and Eating Disorders
+Articles on Eating Disorders and Anxiety

 - Healing from an eating disorder involves analyzing all aspects of one’s life under the clear lens of recovery.
 There may be several parts of your life that you once engaged in can no longer be a part of your future should you choose recovery from an eating disorder.